 Cardio-wise, high-intensity interval training would be ideal for improving cardiorespiratory fitness during the late follicular phase.

-However, it must be stressed that more research is needed to verify this theory.
+However, more research is needed to verify this theory.

 Estrogen will continue to rise (progesterone remains low) and hit its highest level during this phase.